BOC: palm slashing

 has killed as many musicians (and people in general) as illegal drugs

 (maybe more).
-Alcohol use continues to do it’s share of societal
+Alcohol use continues to do its share of societal

 devastation by greatly adding to things like broken marriages, spouse